Qaddita

-Qaddita (قدّيتا, transliteration: Qaddîtâ) was a Palestinian Arab village of 240, located 4.5 km northwest of Safad.
-It was captured and depopulated in the 1948 Arab-Israeli War, with some of its inhabitants expelled or fleeing to nearby 'Akbara where they live as internally displaced Palestinians and others to refugee camps in Lebanon or Syria.
+Qaddita (قدّيتا, transliteration: Qaddîtâ) was a Muslim Arab village of 240, located 4.5 km northwest of Safad.
+It was captured and depopulated in the 1948 Arab-Israeli War, with some of its inhabitants expelled or fleeing to nearby 'Akbara where they live as internally displaced persons and others to refugee camps in Lebanon or Syria.

 History

 It is possible that the name "Qaddita" is an Arabic distortion of the Aramaic word kaddish.

 Ottoman era

 Qaddita was under the Ottoman Empire in 1517, and by 1596 it was administrated by the nahiya ("subdistrict") of Jira, part of Sanjak Safad.
 The population was 27 households, an estimated 149 inhabitants, all Muslims.
 They paid a fixed tax rate of 25% on wheat, barley, vineyards, beehives, and goats; a total of 4,030 akçe.

 The village appeared under the name of Kadis on the map that Pierre Jacotin compiled during Napoleon's invasion of 1799.

 The village was reported to be totally destroyed in the devastating Galilee earthquake of 1837.
 In 1838, Robinson noted: "Kadita has many vineyards and fig trees in its neighbourhood, and was greatly injured by the earthquake".
 He also noted it as a village located in the Safad district.

 In 1875, Victor Guérin found "only ten houses, inhabited by as many Moslem families.
 Cisterns cut in the rock prove that it is the site of an ancient place."

 In 1881, the PEF's Survey of Western Palestine (SWP) described Kadditha: "a mud and stone village, containing about 200 Muslems, situated on the slope of a hill, with gardens of figs. There is a birket and spring."

 A population list from about 1887 showed Kadditha to have about 315 inhabitants; all Muslims.